It’s a common myth that you should get an average of eight hours per sleep cycle. However, does anyone actually get that many?

 A sleep cycle isn’t just about the number of hours of sleep you get.
 Another factor to it is sleeping habits.

 If you’re getting only about three hours of sleep every night, then it’s safe to say you should get more sleep.
+And there are plenty of ways in which you can do this.
+People who are suffering from insomnia may decide to find a canabis dispensary in their area that can provide them with the relevant product that can help them to get a good night’s sleep.
 Additionally, if you’re not getting the full eight hours, then it’s not like you will crash and be sleep deprived because you haven’t gotten enough sleep.

 Without getting too scientific, everyone has this alarm clock inside of them that will set them up to be active or inactive during different times of the day, despite how many hours they got the night before.